Jon-Paul Pittman: Wycombe Wanderers (first spell)

 In February 2009, Wycombe Wanderers signed Pittman for a five-figure fee.
 He scored the winning goal on his debut at Dagenham & Redbridge and helped Wycombe secure promotion to League One.
 A hamstring tendon injury required surgery in 2010 but he returned to help the club achieve a second promotion in three seasons, finishing with 17 goals from 82 appearances in all competitions.

 Oxford United and Crawley Town (loan)

 In May 2011, Pittman signed a two-year contract after meeting with Chris Wilder and Oxford United.
 He later rejoined Crawley Town on loan during their 2011–12 League Two title-winning campaign, scoring once in four matches.
 Returning to Oxford, he netted against his former side in a 1–1 draw in January 2012.

 Return to Wycombe Wanderers

+Pittman warming up with Wycombe Wanderers in 2014.

 Pittman left Oxford in 2012 and re-signed for Wycombe Wanderers under manager Gareth Ainsworth.
 He made 11 appearances during his second spell before moving on at the end of the season.